apache/airflow/dev/provider_packages/README_BACKPORT_PACKAGES.md

 Before you specify a new version, the last released version is update in case you have any bug fixes merged in the master recently, they will be automatically taken into account.

-Typically, the first time you run release before release, you run it with target release.date:
+Typically, the first time you run the script before release, you run it with the target release date:

 ```
 ./breeze --backports prepare-provider-documentation 2020.05.20 google